 Conclusion: Basket of 7 Indicators for Green Growth

-These indicators should be supported by metrics revealing the extent of environmental impacts arising with from resource use.
-We therefore propose the Environmentally Weighted Material Consumption (EMC).
+These indicators should be supported by metrics revealing the extent of environmental impacts arising from resource use.
+The Environmentally Weighted Material Consumption (EMC) is therefore proposed as a complementary measure.

-Although the EMC has been identified as the most appropriate indicator established for measuring environmental impacts of resource use, the discussion of its limitations above shows a clear need to consider further indicators that are currently under development such as the Overall Environmental Impact Indicator and the Eco-Efficiency Indicator.
+Although the EMC has been identified as the most appropriate established indicator for measuring environmental impacts of resource use, the discussion of its limitations shows a clear need to consider further indicators that are currently under development, such as the Overall Environmental Impact Indicator and the Eco-Efficiency Indicator.

 Article image CC by Moritz Bühner, based on this image by Noel Zia Lee (CC) and this image by Tetra Pak (CC) showing the raw paper that is later converted into packaging.